A core team of 2 – 3 leaders/managers can lead your fair to success! This team will:

 BEST PRACTICE We recommend that you allocate 6 – 8 months to develop your fair.
 This is mostly to accommodate the school schedule (access to teachers, administrators, and students is generally limited to October to May) and to make it easier for volunteers.
 What is important is that you think through your process and set an achievable plan.

 Standard line items in the budget include facilities and equipment, marketing, food, and school incentives.
-Details can be found in the budgets listed below.

 Funding sources include town budgets, vendor fees, sponsorships, and foundation grants.
 Also, considerable costs can be saved with free use of town facilities and equipment, and printing services.